Duckov-Custom-Model/DuckovCustomModel/README_EN.md

   - Can be a resource path inside the AssetBundle (e.g., `"Assets/Thumbnail.png"`)
   - Can also be an external file path relative to the model bundle folder (e.g., `"thumbnail.png"`)
 - `PrefabPath` (required): Model Prefab resource path inside the AssetBundle (e.g., `"Assets/Model.prefab"`)
+- `Target` (optional): Array of target types the model applies to (default: `["Character"]`)
+  - Valid values: `"Character"`, `"Pet"`
+  - Can contain multiple values, indicating the model is compatible with both characters and pets
+  - The model selection interface will filter and display compatible models based on the currently selected target type

 ## Locator Points